MigCap/MigCap/README.md

 <br />

 ### 🐜 What I am up to
-- 🌱 I’m currently learning GraphQL, Next.js, JAMstack, testing
+- 🌱 I’m currently diving in GraphQL, Next.js, JAMstack, Testing

 ### Connect with me: